simpleCodeGuy/modbus_master/README.md

     ```

 2. ```responseFromSlaveDevices```
     - Returns a stream of type SlaveResponse.
-Only 3 of its subtypes are elements of this stream.
+(Only 3 out of 4 subtypes of SlaveResponse are elements of this stream.)
         - SlaveResponseDataReceived
         - SlaveResponseConnectionError
         - SlaveResponseTimeoutError